argentlabs/argent-contracts-zksync/README.md

 ### ⚠️ Warning ⚠️
 This project and in particular the `ArgentAccount.sol` contract, is deprecated and should not be used to store significant value.

-This repository not excluded from any bug bounty program operated by Argent
+This repository is excluded from any bug bounty program operated by Argent

 # Overview